 Carolyn Kollstedt | SMG Exhibition Committee Chair firstname.lastname@example.org

 Seattle Metals Guild and the Wawona– Northwind Arts Center in Port Townsend

 Display Dates: May 4, 2017 – May 29, 2017 at Northwind Arts Center

 Opening Reception: May 6, 2017 (5:30 – 8 pm)

 Seattle Metals Guild is thrilled to host an exhibition at Port Townsend’s Northwind Arts Center (NAC) in May 2017.
 This is a curated exhibition in which SMG member artists will use pieces of Wawona wood left over from the construction of John Grade’s MOHAI sculpture to create jewelry and sculptural work.

 Launched in 1897, the Wawona was the largest three-masted sailing schooner ever built in North America.
 It was used to haul lumber up and down the Pacific Coast and used in the Bering Sea codfishing trade.
 In 1970 the Wawona became a National Historic Site and she was the first ship in the nation to be listed on the National Register.
 In 2009 the Wawona was deemed too expensive to restore and was demolished.

 In 2012 artist John Grade constructed a nearly 64-foot high sculpture using salvaged wood from the Wawona’s hull.
 This sculpture stands 56-feet within the Atrium of the Museum of History and Industry (MOHAI) in Seattle.
-Leftover pieces from this sculpture will be given to participating SMG artists.
+Leftover pieces from this sculpture have been used by participating SMG artists.

 SMG Display of Pins – Bellevue Arts Museum Store